-The purpose of this study is to learn more about how non-invasive, non-significant risk transcranial magnetic stimulation influences the brain's decision-making process and visual attention in people living with HIV.
-By doing this study, we hope to learn how the brain chooses short term versus long term rewards, in addition to learning how your eyes focus attention when seeing images related to smoking versus neutral images.
-Your participation in this research will last about three days.
+The purpose of this study is to learn more about how multiple sessions of non-invasive, non-significant risk transcranial magnetic stimulation influences the brain's decision-making process and visual attention in people with alcohol use disorder.
+By doing this study, we hope to learn how the brain chooses short term versus long term rewards, in addition to learning how your eyes focus attention when seeing images related to alcohol versus neutral images.
+Your participation in this research will last three days.
 This is a research project, not a treatment program.
 The transcranial stimulation we use is called transcranial magnetic stimulation (TMS).
 In this study, TMS will be used in a manner which is an investigational procedure, aimed at temporarily changing the way that a part of your brain works.
 TMS has been approved by the Food and Drug Administration (FDA) as a treatment for depression, but in this study TMS is being used to investigate if changes in the activities of certain areas of the brain affect memory.
-Although the form of TMS we use has not been approved by FDA for smoking cessation, another type of TMS called deep TMS has been approved by the FDA.
 You will also be asked to undergo brain MRI scans before and after the TMS session.
+The study will last three days.